 are you ready to give these potatoes a try?

 I hope I’ve given you the inspiration to add this simple and delicious side dish to your table this week.
-When you do please let me know by snapping a pic and tagging me on Instagram @holajalapeno and #holajalapeno so I can see or leave me a comment below (don’t forget to leave a ⭐️⭐️⭐️⭐️⭐️ rating) !
+When you do please let me know by snapping a pic and tagging me on Instagram @holajalapeno and #holajalapeno so I can see or leave me a comment below (don’t forget to leave a ⭐️⭐️⭐️⭐️⭐️ rating)!
+Also, make sure to sign up for my weekly newsletter, lots of good stuff there too.

 In support of this small business, ¡Hola!
 Jalapeño earns revenue in a few different ways.
 Several sponsored posts are published each month.
 I also earn an affiliate commission on the sales of products I link to— there are a few of those links in this post.
 I only feature items I genuinely love and personally use on a regular basis.
 This commission is an arrangement between the retailer and ¡Hola!
 Jalapeño (readers never pay more for products).
 This income allows me to run the site.
 Thank you for reading!